Ekaterina Alexandrova: 2019: Russian No. 1

-2020: First WTA title, Fed Cup debut
+2020: First WTA Tour title, Fed Cup debut

 Alexandrova started the 2020 season at the Shenzhen Open.
-Seeded fifth, she won her first WTA singles title beating seventh seed Elena Rybakina in the final.
-As a result, she became the first player to win a WTA tournament in the new decade.
-At the Australian Open where she was seeded at a Grand Slam event for the first time, she reached the third round where she lost to seventh seed and last year finalist, Petra Kvitová.
+Seeded fifth, she won her first career singles title beating seventh seed Elena Rybakina in the final.
+As a result, she became the first player to win a WTA Tour tournament in the new decade.
+At the Australian Open where she was seeded at a major event for the first time, she reached the third round but then lost to seventh seed and last year finalist, Petra Kvitová.

 Alexandrova then represented Russia for the first time in her career, leading the team against Romania in the Fed Cup as the Russian No. 1.
-On her debut, she led Russia to a tight 3-2 win over the home team, defeating Elena-Gabriela Ruse in straight sets and Ana Bogdan in a tight three-setter, helping to book Russia's spot in the inaugural Fed Cup Finals.
+On her debut, she led Russia to a tight 3–2 win over the home team, defeating Elena-Gabriela Ruse in straight sets and Ana Bogdan in a tight three-setter, helping to book Russia's spot in the inaugural Fed Cup Finals.
 She next participated at the St. Petersburg Trophy, where she reached the semifinals losing in three sets to defending champion and eventual champion, Kiki Bertens.
-At the Qatar Open, she suffered a first-round exit at the hands of Amanda Anisimova.
+At the Qatar Ladies Open, she suffered a first-round exit at the hands of Amanda Anisimova.
 The WTA Tour was suspended from March through July due to the COVID-19 pandemic.

 When the WTA resumed tournament play in August, Alexandrova competed at the Palermo Ladies Open.
 Seeded eighth, she lost in the second round to eventual champion Fiona Ferro.
 Seeded fifth at the Prague Open, she was defeated in the first round by qualifier Lesia Tsurenko.
-At the Western & Southern Open, she lost in the second round to American qualifier Christina McHale.
+At the Cincinnati Open, she lost in the second round to American qualifier Christina McHale.
 The tournament was held at the USTA BJK National Tennis Center for the first time, lowering the risk of the transmission of the virus behind closed doors.
-At the same competition ground, she stunned the returning former world No. 1 and three-time champion, Kim Clijsters, in the first round of the US Open after recovering from a set down.
-However, she failed to back up her good win as she fell short to Caty McNally in the second round.
+At the same competition ground, she stunned the returning former world No. 1 and three-time champion, Kim Clijsters, in the first round of the US Open, after recovering from a set down.
+However, she failed to back up her good win as she fell short to Caty McNally in round two.

 At the Italian Open in Rome, Alexandrova was defeated in the first round by tenth seed Elena Rybakina.
-Seeded seventh at the Internationaux de Strasbourg, she lost in the second round to Kateřina Siniaková.
+Seeded seventh at Strasbourg, she lost in the second round to Kateřina Siniaková.
 Seeded 27th at the French Open, she made it to the third round in which she was defeated by third seed Elina Svitolina.

-At the first edition of the J&T Banka Ostrava Open, Alexandrova lost in the first round to eighth seed Anett Kontaveit.
-Her final tournament of the year was the Upper Austria Ladies Linz.
-Seeded fourth, she reached the semifinals where she was defeated by second seed Elise Mertens.
+At the first edition of the Ostrava Open, Alexandrova lost in the first round to eighth seed Anett Kontaveit.
+At her final tournament of the year, the Upper Austria Ladies Linz, she was seeded fourth and reached the semifinals where she was beaten by second seed Elise Mertens.

 Alexandrova ended the season ranked 33.